themeum/wp-crowdfunding/readme.txt

 == Changelog ==
 =2.1.6=
+New: Added a new role for the Campaign Creators.
+Update: Made various security enhancements.
-Fix: Wrong email sending issue
+Fix: Wrong email was being sent upon purchasing WooCommerce products
-Update: Improved security vulnerability

 =2.1.5=
 Fix: Resolved security vulnerability